WHALLEY GOLF CLUB RULES 2018

 26. The Annual General Meeting of the Club shall be held on a date to be determined by the Council of which meeting not less than seven days notice shall be given by the Honorary Secretary to all eligible members.
 Only members over the age of 18 years shall be eligible to attend General Meetings of the Club, unless individually invited e.g. Junior Captain.

-27. The business to be transacted at the Annual General Meeting shall be the election of the President, the Club Captain, the Captain of the Men’s Section, the Captain of the Ladies’ Section, new Directors as required and any other business of which notice has been given also to receive such reports as may be of interest to the members.
+27. The business to be transacted at the Annual General Meeting shall be the election of the President, the Captain of the Men’s Section, the Captain of the Ladies’ Section, new Directors as required and any other business of which notice has been given also to receive such reports as may be of interest to the members.
 The Chairman of the Company shall be elected by the Directors following the AGM.

 28. A Special General Meeting of the Club shall be called by the Honorary Secretary: –